croissantderp/addOne/README.md

 # isTenThousand
- a c# version of the amazing "is-ten-thousand" created by James Whitely
+ a c# function that adds one inspired by the amazing "is-ten-thousand" created by James Whitely